microsoft/azure-pipelines-task-lib/node/docs/stepbystep.md

 ## Unit testing your task scripts

-This requires vsts-task-lib 0.9.15 or greater.
+This requires azure-pipelines-task-lib 0.9.15 or greater.

 ### Goals: